pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 is required when a request is made to change the value of an *output path* (including not changing the path value at all).

-With appropriate supporting put handlers __pdjr-skplugin-switchlogic__ provides a generic solution to the problem of doing something when something
-happens: perhaps as simple as operating a relay when a switch is pressed.
+With appropriate supporting put handlers the plugin provides a generic solution to the problem of doing something when a state change happens in Signal K: perhaps as simple as operating a relay when a switch is pressed.

-There are some special treatments and convenience notations for path names in both *input expression*s and *output path*s.

 ## System requirements